aws-samples/amazon-eks-security-immersion-day/content/13-data-encryption-and-secret-management/mounting-secrets-from-aws-secrets-manager/1328-sync-with-native-kubernetes-secrets/index.en.md

 ```text
 NAME                               AGE
 nginx-deployment-spc-k8s-secrets   9s
 ```

 ::::

 ## **Mount Secret Volumes in POD and setup secrets as Environment Variables**

 We will configure a POD to mount volumes for individually extracted key-value pairs from secret.
 Once the pod is created with secrets volume mounts, the Secrets Store CSI Driver then creates and syncs with Kubernetes secret object my-secret-01.
-Then the Pod can populate Environment variables from the Kubernetes secret.
+POD can then populate Environment variables from the Kubernetes secret.

 ```bash
 cat << EOF > nginx-deployment-k8s-secrets.yaml